Guide to Öræfajökull Glacier

 When has Öræfajökull Erupted Throughout History?

-Öræfajökull has had two significant eruptions since Iceland's settlement, in 1362 and 1728.
+Öræfajökull has had two significant eruptions since Iceland's settlement, in 1362 and 1727.
 The 1362 eruption was catastrophic and one of Iceland's most significant volcanic events.
+This was an explosive Plinian eruption with heavy tephra fall and hazardous meltwater floods, rushing down the mountain slopes, carrying large ice blocks and rocks.

 It resulted in devastating consequences for settlements close to the volcano.
 It caused significant loss of life and destruction, making the area largely uninhabited.
 No official numbers are available on the loss of life following the eruption.
 Meanwhile, the 1728 eruption was less destructive, though floods caused three deaths when the meltwater swept a family farm away.